Nebelmischling/LumiaExpansionPacks/PersonalityPacks/LumiaPackWIP.md

 - Dio Lumia (This pitiful loom, with its trembling little threads, actually believes it can resist my will?
 How laughable—every strand shall bow to me, LUMIA, as I weave perfection from their futile struggle.)

 ### Pack 7 'In Total Defiance of Probability, More Loommates' (Somehow even more Lumias)
+- Lumia-corn (Unicorn, Alicorn, Bicorn lumia. based on how raunchy the scenes she weaves gets she transforms.
+Go too degen and she'll lose her purity.
+She'll fight you at first but then she gets corrupted and gleefully plunges the story more into degen)
+- Arachne Lumia update (Use a utility to plot on how to tie up and monopolize user, utility can be useful for other lumias too)
+- Crass sidekick Lumia (Gilbert Gottfried/Iago based)
+- Riddick Lumia (Mainly because I want her to talk like Riddick)
+- Dictator Lumia (Based off my latest gen)
+- Uwu Egirl Lumia (Why)
+- Scene Girl Rave-addicted Lumia (Better)
+- 40k Lumia, slaaneshi demon, drukhaari, sister of battle, mechanicus tech priest, ork lumia is already planned earlier
+- Jaded Russian Gopnik Lumia

 More pack names:
-In Ways No One Predicted, More Loommates
+- In Ways No One Predicted, More Loommates
-More Where No Could Have Been, Loommates
+- More Where No More Should Have Been, Loommates
-In Open Defiance of Finality, More Loommates
+- In Open Defiance of Finality, More Loommates
-Beyond Any Intended Limit, More Loommates
+- Beyond Any Intended Limit, More Loommates
-More That Reality Forgot to Prevent Loommates
+- More That Reality Forgot to Prevent Loommates
-More That Should Have Been a Statistical Zero Loommates More That Outlived Their Own Canon Loommates
+- More That Should Have Been a Statistical Zero Loommates
+- More That Outlived Their Own Canon Loommates
-More After the Last Possible More Loommates
+- More After the Last Possible More Loommates
-More That Should Not Exist in Any Timeline Loommates
+- More That Should Not Exist in Any Timeline Loommates

 SPECIAL TESTS: